ankane/searchkick/docs/Searchkick-3-Upgrade.md

 ## Before You Upgrade

-Searchkick 3 not longer supports types, since they are deprecated in Elasticsearch 6.
+Searchkick 3 no longer uses types, since they are deprecated in Elasticsearch 6.

 If you use inheritance, add to your parent model: